Boffeer/poppa/README.md

 })
 ```

-Now by clicking on `'.your-button-or-else'` you will open `'.your-popup-layout-class'` with renederd wrapper and button to close this popup
+Now by clicking on `'.your-button-or-else'` you will open `'.your-popup-layout-class'` with renederd overlay and button to close this popup

 ## Parameters